backand/angularbknd/app/backand/js/directives/README.md

 Directives support two-way data binding.

 To use a directive, include in the bottom of your file, the js file of the directive.

+Include in the `head` of your file, a minimal css file,

+    date.css

+To use the directive, install [Angular Bootstrap](http://angular-ui.github.io/bootstrap/#/top).
+It can be installed using bower:

+    bower install angular-bootstrap

+In your controller module, declare a dependency on the `textAngular` module:

+    angular.module('myModule', ['textAngular']);